car251290/Fullstack-soccer/README.md

 for get the easier way to get CSS and a style https://material-ui.com/getting-started/installation/

+Why use Material-UI's styling solution?

+In previous versions, Material-UI has used LESS, then a custom inline-style solution to write the component styles, but these approaches have proven to be limited.
+A CSS-in-JS solution overcomes many of those limitations, and unlocks many great features (theme nesting, dynamic styles, self-support, etc.).

+Material-UI's styling solution is inspired by many other styling libraries such as styled-components and emotion.

+💅 You can expect the same advantages as styled-components.
+🚀 It's blazing fast.
+🧩 It's extensible via a plugin API.
+⚡️ It uses JSS at its core – a high performance JavaScript to CSS compiler which works at runtime and server-side.
+📦 Less than 15 KB gzipped; and no bundle size increase if used alongside Material-UI.

 # React Js
 React has been designed from the start for gradual adoption, and you can use as little or as much React as you need.
 Whether you want to get a taste of React, add some interactivity to a simple HTML page, or start a complex React-powered app, the links in this section will help you get started.